shashankpie/Problem-Solving/README.md

 # Problem-Solving

-## List of problems that I solve everyday.
+## List of problems that I solve randomly

 ### Data structures and algorithms
 ### Striver's SDE sheet